-Pan’s Labyrinth is an excellent movie for learning Spanish history and language in a way that is unusual.
+Pan’s Labyrinth is an excellent movie for unusually learning Spanish history and language.
 The film carries a fantastical symbolism that is very significant to the message it conveys.
-This movie, indeed is an excellent choice if you want to increase your Spanish vocabulary.
+This movie indeed is an excellent choice if you want to increase your Spanish vocabulary.

-The movie talks about Ofelia, a young girl who was left alone to explore and discover what resides within her surroundings while her stepfather tries to crush raging opposition forces, and her mother confined to the bed, awaiting the birth of Ofelia’s brother.
+The movie talks about Ofelia, a young girl who was left alone to explore and discover what resides within her surroundings.
+On the other hand, her stepfather tries to crush raging opposition forces, and her mother confined to the bed, awaiting the birth of Ofelia’s brother.
 In the course of her wanderings, Ofelia discovered how she might be the sole heir to a kingdom that is hidden underground.
 However, this reality merges deeply with the lives both her stepfather and mother leads.

 3. Diarios de Motocicleta (The Motorcycle Diaries) – 2004 (R)

-This is a biopic movie that portrays the youthful innocence of two friends challenged by the exploitation and poverty they encountered while touring South America.
-The Movie saw Gael García Bernal starring as Ernesto ‘Che’ Guevara’s awakening representation.
+It is a biopic movie that portrays the youthful innocence of two friends challenged by the exploitation and poverty they encountered while touring South America.
+The film saw Gael García Bernal stars as Ernesto ‘Che’ Guevara’s awakening representation.
 The original ‘Che’ has a written diary of the journey he made while he was just 23 years old.
 He was accompanied by Alberto Granado, his friend, both of whom were training to become doctors.
 The people they met and the challenges they faced in the course of traveling around the continent displays a version of the ‘Che’ right before the revolutionary.

 The film “Diarios de Motocicleta” offers an excellent opportunity to learn the Spanish language from different cultures and varying dialects in South America.
-This is one of the amazing classical movie for learning Spanish specially castellano variants.
+It is one of the astonishing classical movies for learning Spanish, specially Castellano variants.